 Inventory forecasting can simplify the process of analyzing past data to predict trends and future needs.
 GMDH’s Streamline tool offers a simple solution for small to medium-sized businesses to keep track of their inventory needs with automated reports for more accurate estimations.
 It even sends overstock or out-of-stock alerts so managers can adjust and optimize supply chains as needed.

-While small retailers or wholesalers shouldn’t leap without understanding the advantages and disadvantages, inventory management is a pretty safe bet.
+While small retailers or wholesalers shouldn’t leap headlong into predictive analytics without understanding the advantages and disadvantages, inventory management is a pretty safe bet.

 Businesses that invested in predictive inventory management software reported a 22 percent decrease in overall inventory costs, which saved millions of dollars.
 By anticipating consumer demand with data-based historical reports, inventory managers can be prepared for the future and make better decisions to eliminate waste.